hoiheart/vue-universal-modal/README.md

 ## Example

-> ⚠️ There is a problem where close transition is not executed in Vue 3.0.4 or below.
+> ⚠️ There is a problem where close transition is not executed in Vue 3.0.X.
 <a href="https://github.com/vuejs/vue-next/issues/2757" target="_blank">The bug report is being fixed and will work from the next version.</a>

 * <a href="https://github.com/hoiheart/vue-universal-modal/blob/master/example" target="_blank">Source</a>